Use Jump Clients to Access Remote Endpoints

 When you select a Jump Client, a details pane appears to the right of the Jump interface.
 Which details are shown here is determined by the Jump Client Statistics setting in the /login interface as well as by the remote operating system.

-If a Jump Client goes offline and does not reconnect to the BeyondTrust Appliance for the number of days set by the Jump Client Settings in the /login interface, it is labeled as lost.
+If a Jump Client goes offline and does not reconnect to the B Series Appliance for the number of days set by the Jump Client Settings in the /login interface, it is labeled as lost.
 No specific action is taken on the Jump Client.
 It is labeled as lost only for identification purposes, so that an administrator can diagnose the reason for the lost connection and take action to correct the situation.
-In the details pane, you will see the scheduled deletion date should the Jump Client not come back online.
+In the details pane, the scheduled deletion date appears should the Jump Client not come back online.